Persepolis: Inscriptions and ancient accounts

-(3) One of these, Thais by name, herself also drunken, declared that the king would win most favor among all the Greeks, if he should order the palace of the Persians to be set on fire; that this was expected by those whose cities the barbarians had destroyed.
-(4) When a drunken strumpet had given her opinion on a matter of such moment, one or two, themselves also loaded with wine, agreed.
-The king, too, more greedy for wine than able to carry it, cried: "Why do we not, then, avenge Greece and apply torches to the city?"
-(5) All had become heated with wine, and so they arose when drunk to fire the city which they had spared when armed.
+One of these, Thais by name, herself also drunken, declared that the king would win most favor among all the Greeks, if he should order the palace of the Persians to be set on fire; that this was expected by those whose cities the barbarians had destroyed. [...]
 The king was the first to throw a firebrand upon the palace, then the guests and the servants and courtesans.
 The palace had been built largely of cedar, which quickly took fire and spread the conflagration widely.
-(6) When the army, which was encamped not far from the city, saw the fire, thinking it accidental, they rushed to bear aid.
-(7) But when they came to the vestibule of the palace, they saw the king himself piling on firebrands.
-Therefore, they left the water which they had brought, and they too began to throw dry wood upon the burning building.